-When calculating cost basis for ETFs, just use the same process we went through for stocks.
+When calculating the cost basis for ETFs, just use the same process we went through for stocks.
 Thanks to the low costs of ETFs, it’s easy to see someone owning the same ETF for years, regularly buying new shares each month and reinvesting dividends.
 Not unlike a mutual fund.

 Cost Basis For Reinvested Dividends

-The basis calculation for reinvested dividends is the same as those used for ETFs and stocks.
-But is easily overlooked with DRIPs.
+The basis calculation for reinvested dividends is the same as those used for ETFs and stocks but is easily overlooked with DRIPs.
 Dividend Reinvestment Plans automatically buy shares when dividends are paid out.
 It’s no different from having the dividends paid in cash, then you immediately turn around and buy new shares.
 So you get a new lot ID for each reinvestment.